 Do you have a new puppy?

-Weston Creek Veterinary Hospital offers puppy preschool for puppies from 8 to 15 weeks of age, as well as adolescent classes for pups from 16 weeks to 12 months of age.
+Weston Creek Veterinary Hospital offers puppy preschool for puppies from 8 to 15 weeks of age.

 - Teaches you how to train your puppy so you can have polite canine citizen